 As a growing network of 25+ members, the Asian Elephant Transport Working Group provides solutions for avoiding and mitigating the impacts of linear transport infrastructure—especially roads, rails, and canals—on elephants.
 Formed as a joint collaboration of the IUCN World Commission on Protected Areas Connectivity Conservation Specialist Group (CCSG) and the IUCN Species Survival Commission Asian Elephant Specialist Group (AsESG), the working group is focused on contributing to the improvement of core habitats and movement corridors that are threatened by new development and upgrading of linear infrastructure.

-To inform a more comprehensive understanding of the issues and solutions, the AsETWG will release this month a groundbreaking publication titled “Protecting Asian Elephants from Linear Transport Infrastructure.”
+To inform a more comprehensive understanding of the issues and solutions, the AsETWG will release a groundbreaking publication later this year titled “Protecting Asian Elephants from Linear Transport Infrastructure.”
 Chapters will detail specific impacts and conflicts, discuss emerging technologies, provide general recommendations, and detail seven case studies exemplifying highway or railway measures to protect elephants.

 This report, along with the international leadership of the Center and its partners, represents a milestone in new contributions toward efforts to help endangered Asian elephants thrive once more.

 Learn more about the Asian Elephant Transport Working Group (AsETWG)

 Learn more about the Center’s International Connectivity Program